aws-amplify/amplify-cli/CONTRIBUTING.md

    - Use slashes to separate parts of branch names
 1. Once your work is committed and you're ready to share, run `yarn test`.
 Manually test your changes in a sample app with different edge cases and also test across different platforms if possible.
 1. Run `yarn lint-fix` to find and fix any linting errors
-1. Run `yarn prettify:changes` to fix styling issues
+1. Run `yarn prettier-changes` to fix styling issues
 1. Then, push your branch: `git push origin HEAD` (pushes the current branch to origin remote)
 1. Open GitHub to create a PR from your newly published branch.
 Fill out the PR template and submit a PR.
 1. Finally, the Amplify CLI team will review your PR.
 Add reviewers based on the core member who is tracking the issue with you or code owners. _In the meantime, address any automated check that fail (such as linting, unit tests, etc. in CI)_